Top JavaScript libraries for converting HTML to PDF

 Use case examples | Certificates, invoices | Business reports, invoices | Invoices, automated testing |

-Pros | Easy to use, No server needed | Highly customizable, No dependencies | Server-side rendering, High quality |
+Pros | Easy to use, no server needed | Highly customizable, no dependencies | Server-side rendering, high quality |

 Cons | Blurry PDFs, non-selectable text | Requires manual customization | Requires server-side setup |